 We take reasonable steps to ensure that your personal information is protected from misuse, interference and loss and from unauthorised access, modification and disclosure.
 We will regularly audit access to our systems to ensure your personal information is securely stored.
 We will also take reasonable steps to ensure that third party service providers which help us to provide you with REST Services (for example, insurance companies) have privacy arrangements which are consistent with the Privacy Act.

 As our websites are linked to the internet and the internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you send to us online.
 You need to assess the potential risks when deciding whether to use our online services.
-If you do not wish to transmit information via our websites, there are other ways in which you can provide us with your information, such as by mail, telephone or on-site visit.
+If you do not wish to transmit information via our websites, there are other ways in which you can provide us with your information, such as by mail or telephone.

 When you browse our websites, our service provider logs the following information for statistical purposes: